SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 colnames(procrastination_data)[grep(names(procrastination_data),pattern = "DP")] <- sprintf("DPQues%d",1:length(grep(names(procrastination_data),pattern = "DP")))
 ```

-####Cleaning up the data.
-This section we are eliminating values that don't make sense as well as errors that occured when the data was exported.
+##### 2. Cleaning up the data.
+We are eliminating values that don't make sense as well as errors that occured when the data was exported.

 * There are unrealistic and null values in the years of experience data, here those values will be assigned to zero.
 We also round up values to only one digit.